Cas Walker: Radio and television

 In 1929, Walker created a variety show known as the Farm and Home Hour to help promote his cash stores.
 The show initially aired as a radio program on WROL-AM and later on WIVK-AM.
 In 1953, the show adopted a television format for WROL-TV (now WATE-TV) and aired on various local channels until 1983.
 The show featured artists such as Roy Acuff, Jimmy Martin, Bill Monroe, Carl Smith, Carl Butler, Jim Nabors, and Chet Atkins.
-The show also helped launch the careers of Dolly Parton, who first performed on the program in 1956 at the age of 10, and the Everly Brothers, who were regulars on the show in the mid-1950s.
+The show also helped launch the careers of Dolly Parton, who first performed on the program in 1956 at the age of 10, and The Everly Brothers, who were regulars on the show in the mid-1950s.

+Personal life

+He died at 96 in 1998.
+A storefront at Dollywood is called "Cas Walker's General Store" in his honor.